Gregory F. Daalmann

 Lt.
 Gregory F. Daalmann was due to be promoted to 1st Lieutenant in mid-November and he was awarded both a Bronze Star and Purple Heart medal.
 He is buried in the Holy Trinity Cemetery, Block E, Lot 10-N, Grave 6, Milwaukee, Wisconsin.

-We would like to thank Greg’s nephew, Jim Kern, and his sister Mary Anne, for providing the information and photos used in this tribute.
+We would like to thank Lt.
+Daalmann for making the ultimate sacrifice for his country.
+Thank you also to Greg’s nephew, Jim Kern, and his sister Mary Anne, for providing the information and photos used in this tribute.
 Thanks also to Greg McQuade for providing the b&w photo.